Atlas: Private Advisory

 Two.
 Everyone close to the founder has an incentive in the answer.
 The CFO wants the raise to close.
 The COO wants the headcount.
 The lawyer wants the deal scope expanded.
 None of them is dishonest.
 None of them is neutral.

 Three.
-The founder is thinking out loud and the room is agreeing.
-Agreement is not the same as judgment.
-The founder needs a seat in the conversation whose job is to disagree on the structure of the question itself.
+The founder is thinking out loud and everyone keeps nodding.
+Agreement is not judgment.
+The owner needs one voice whose job is to challenge the structure of the question itself.

 When it doesn't